The Microsoft Surface Studio Review

 CES 2017: ASUS Zennovation Press Event Live Blog (11:30am PT)

-We're here with ASUS at CES for the Zennovation Press Event!8 by Ian Cutress on 1/4/2017
+We're here with ASUS at CES for the Zennovation Press Event!10 by Ian Cutress on 1/4/2017

 LG CES 2017 Press Conference Live Blog

-Note: - Update: Xiaomi International VP Hugo Barra to Leave the Company, Join Facebook As VP of VR Comments (19)